Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## User Interface (UI) Check (D)

 Your team will need to have the basics of your user interface working, including showing the knobs make a change on the LCD screen and having a high and low speed that relate the speed of knob to the number of counts.
+You will do this to program a resistance on the digital potentiometer.
+- You can use the UI check code to characterize the potentiometer (above) if you'd like
+- The knob will control the resistance value desired from the digital potentiometer.
+- Your team must have a “slow” and a “fast” detector for the knob spin.
+For slow, increment the value shown to the user by “10Ω”.
+For fast, increment the value shown to the user by “100Ω”.
+Your team must use the final value to program the digital potentiometer to change to this value as a resistance.
+Use the push button feature on the knob to set the value and program the potentiometer.
+- The output resistance of the potentiometer should match your selected value.
+- Your team will also need to demonstrate both potentiometers on the IC chip working individually.

+## PPH Related
+- Verify your team's PPH.
+It must pass the verification check.
+We will run SW to check each GPIO on the PPH.
+We will check ground and power shorts.
+- Load the PPH Eagle file and answer the design related questions.

 # Summary